-While teachers work one-to-one with each student, they do not take on the role of tutor.
+Parents and students can contact their teacher at any time through email or phone calls and can request a Zoom meeting when needed.
+While teachers work with each student, they do not take on the role of tutor.
 Most of the teaching comes from our print-based materials, and your Oak Meadow teacher is available to guide progress through the feedback they provide.
-They are available by email, phone, or video chat, but please note that (for the most part), teachers are not involved in implementing of lesson material.
-If you feel like your student would benefit from in-person assistance, you may want to consider working with an on-site tutor, who can work with the Oak Meadow curriculum and co-ordinate with the Oak Meadow teacher.
-If you have questions, please contact us.
+If your student would benefit from in-person or one-to-one assistance, we suggest hiring a tutor in addition to your Oak Meadow teacher.

 Here are some ways teachers interact with students and families: